 Basic economics; poverty can kill

 I’m not going to speculate on the benefits and dangers of lockdown vs. no lockdown, except to encourage you to look at how various US States have handled the situation and the results we see so far.
+Look at the results of Sweden’s relatively lax treatment of the “pandemic”.
 This is ongoing.
 I have my opinions, but that isn’t what this article is about.
-Here I want to talk about the coming recession, why it is coming, and some ways the average person can prepare.
+Here I want to talk about the coming challenges, why they are coming, and some ways the average person can prepare.

 When businesses shut down, there is a huge ripple affect.
 People lose their jobs.
 When people can’t afford to buy food or pay rent, they become homeless and hungry.
-Right now there are approximately 10 million who have applied for unemployment and the number is growing daily.
+Right now there are approximately [Updated February 2020 to “over 10 million”] [updated October 2020 to “over 30 million”] who have applied for unemployment and the number is growing daily.

 I implore all to look at your income / expense ratio, how dependent you are on “the system”, including food, water, and electricity.
 Do a thought experiment: “What if I went to the grocery store and it was closed or the shelves were bare?
 What would I do?
 What if water becomes scarce?”